Here’s How to Cancel a Free Trial Before You Get Charged

 - Go to paramountplus.com and click on your username.

 11. How to Cancel a Showtime Free Trial

 Follow these steps to cancel your free trial of Showtime via your web browser.

-Click on “Your Subscription” and then “Cancel Your Subscription.”
+- Click on “Your Account” and then “Cancel Your Subscription.”

 See here for information about how to cancel your subscription through third parties.

-Click on the gear icon found in the upper right side of the screen.
+- Click on the user icon in the upper right and select “Settings.”

-Cancel your YouTube free trial by following the steps below.
+Cancel your YouTube TV free trial by following the steps below.

-See here for additional information about cancelling on an Android or Apple device.
+Check out Google’s support page for additional information about canceling on an Android or Apple mobile device.